FREE Case Evaluation

 Richmond Criminal Lawyer

+It is important to consult with a Richmond criminal lawyer if you believe you are being investigated for a crime.
 When charged with a crime in Richmond, or anywhere in Virginia, a person faces serious repercussions from the moment of the arrest.
 You could lose your freedom, maybe immediately.
 Large fines and long prison sentences could lie on the other side of your conviction.
 Other consequences can last even longer as the conviction becomes part of your criminal record.
 Your good job might be threatened, and it could be hard to find another.
 This means financial opportunities that were once easily available may be suddenly closed to you, such as good interest rates for loans and access to preferred housing.
 Even some government benefits may no longer be available to you.

 Reckless driving can be any of the 13 most dangerous moving violations [Virginia Criminal Code Section 46.2-852 (through 865)] and is charged as a class 1 misdemeanor.
 This could land you in jail.
 Incarceration can be up to a year, in addition to a fine as high as $2,500: And there are circumstances that can make your incarceration (and fine) even worse if your reckless behavior behind the wheel seriously injures or kills someone.
 There is also an additional $250 fine for texting if you were also ticketed for driving recklessly.
 And all convictions come with a driver’s license suspension of up to six months.

 Operating a motor vehicle while under the influence of alcohol (DUI) or drugs (DUID)are both charged as DUI.
 These, too, are class 1 misdemeanors and are penalized just like reckless driving.
 However, instead of a six-month driver’s license suspension, convictions for DUI/DUID carry a one year license suspension for a first offense, higher for subsequent convictions.
 Repeat convictions and drivers who are ticketed for DUI/DUID with a minor in the vehicle face minimum jail sentences that can be as high as 12 months.
 In many cases – especially with a second conviction – once your driver’s license is returned to you (or if you are successful in getting a restricted license), an Ignition Interlock Device (IID) must be placed on your vehicle and will remain there for at least six months.
+A Richmond criminal lawyer can help you with the criminal proceedings, license suspensions, and even in a petition for a restricted license if you need to drive for your job.

 Assault and Battery